What is a Predictive Dialer?

 2. Auto – The auto dialer allows you to feed the dialer with customer data then it dials the customer contacts automatically at a predefined calling rate.

-3. Predictive – The predictive dialer is an advanced auto dialer system; your call center agents no longer have to manually dial numbers, or deal with voicemails, busy signals, wrong or disconnected numbers.
+3. Predictive – The predictive dialer is an advanced auto dialer software; your call center agents no longer have to manually dial numbers, or deal with voicemails, busy signals, wrong or disconnected numbers.
 A predictive dialer can be entirely hardware-based, cloud-based, or their integration with other call center setup.
 A cloud-based predictive dialer provides the functionalities of a traditional predictive dialer without requiring installation on the local device and reduces the dependency on the hardware.

 Feature Comparison: Auto Dialer vs. Predictive Dialer